-This isn’t all down to the legal work.
+This is not all down to the legal work.

 There are lots of things that can slow down the process of buying or selling a property.

-A problem might come up in your survey, for example, such as damp, and you might want an expert to inspect it and write a report.
+a problem like damp comes up in your survey.
+You might want an expert to inspect it and write a report

-You might want to reduce your offer, which could mean more delays if the seller digs in their heels.
+you want to reduce your offer, as the seller may dig in their heels

-The chain may break at some point, which means someone pulls out of their sale or purchase.
-Someone then has to look for a new buyer, who might also be in a chain, or a new property.
+the chain breaks as someone pulls out of their sale or purchase.
+They'd then need to find a new buyer, who might also be in a chain, or a new property.

-It can get to the point where the process has taken more than six months, at which point you may want to do your local authority searches again.
+If the process takes over 6 months, you may want to do your local authority searches again.

 How much does conveyancing cost?

-Conveyancing fees vary hugely but are often between £850-£1500, plus charges payable to other parties.
+Conveyancing fees vary.
+They're often between £850 to £1500, plus charges from other parties.

-These are called disbursements and should be in the solicitor’s estimate of costs.
+These are disbursements and should be in the solicitor’s estimate of costs.

-They also depend on the value of the property and how smoothly the purchase goes.
+costs depend on the value of the property and how the purchase goes

-The cost might increase if something happens during the purchase that no one was expecting.
+the cost might go up if something unexpected happens during the purchase

-Some solicitors offer ‘no move no fee’ deals, which mean if your transaction falls through, you won’t pay.
+Some solicitors offer ‘no move no fee’ deals.
+This means if your transaction falls through, you will not pay.

-This could be a sensible option as almost a quarter of house sales in England and Wales fell through before completion in 2019.¹
+This could be a sensible option.
+Almost 1/4 house sales in England and Wales fell through before completion in 2019.¹

 The most common reason was that the buyer changed their mind.